Tai Chi Chuan

 There are many variations of Tai Chi Chuan, with the one studied at Cambridge Kung Fu being 'Kun Tao', which means 'Mother Way' or 'Martial Way'.
 Kun Tao Tai Chi is a Malaysian version of Yang style Tai Chi, with a mix of Wu, Chen and Sun influences, as taught by Grandmaster Brian Jones.

 The main part of the system, and what most people think of as Tai Chi, is a long sequence of movements (the form) practised as a slow continuous flow.
 All the movements are designed to improve your use of your body.
-In our classes you will learn this Tai Chi form which combines many different movements that together produce benefits for your whole body.
+With us you will learn this Tai Chi form which combines many different movements that together produce benefits for your whole body.

 The Kun Tao Tai Chi form is made up of three sections which are learnt on the right side, then on the left side, then combined to balance both sides of the body and mind.
 The individual movements within the form work different parts of your body, externally (the bits you can see and move) and internally (the bits you can not see, reach, or easily move) as well as developing coordination between all parts of your body and mind.
 This results in internal and external harmony and balance.

-We also teach the 'Two Person Dance' of Tai Chi Chuan in our classes.
+We also teach the 'Two Person Dance' of Tai Chi Chuan.
 The 'Two Person Dance' is a partner exercise to teach the martial applications of the Tai Chi form in a slow and relaxed manner.
 Even for those not interested in the Self Defence properties of Tai Chi Chuan, practising the 'Two Person Dance' gives your body feedback on how moving and reacting to external pressures helps you develop a state of relaxation in an ever changing and moving environment.

 Our Tai Chi Chuan Teachers